bitkarrot/tailnuxt/README.md

+# TailNuxt template

+This is a nuxtjs port of the tailnext.js template.

+This was my first attempt to translate an existing template from react to vue, so there may be some errors.
+Pull requests are welcome.

-# Install from scratch - nuxt3 with tailwindcss
+# Built from Scratch - Nuxt3 with tailwindcss

-these are instructions to create nuxt3 rc12 with tailwindcss from scratch. if you don't need to create from scratch just clone this template.
+This repo was built from scratch.

+If you just want to use the Tailnuxt template, simply clone this repo and build.

+If you don't want to use this template but want to build Nuxt3 with Tailwindcss from scratch, here are the instructions.
+We used RC12 version of Nuxt3.

 ```
 npx nuxi init nuxt-app